Frank Skinner: Career

+In March 2024, Skinner's contract with Absolute Radio was not extended, ending 15 years of his Saturday morning show on the station in May 2024.

+In October 2024, Skinner started a podcast, Frank Off The Radio, with a format similar to his previous Absolute Radio show and featuring the same fellow presenters.

+In 2024, Skinner performed his show 30 Years of Dirt.

+In 2025, Skinner appeared in the music video for the song 90 Seconds To Midnight by Hot Milk.

 Personal life

 Skinner married in 1990, but the marriage was annulled shortly after.
-He and his longtime partner, Cath Mason, have a son, Buzz Cody (b.
-2012).
+He and his longtime partner, Cath Mason, married at Camden Town Hall in May 2025 and have a son, who was born in 2012.

 Raised Roman Catholic, Skinner reconnected with the faith in his 20s, and remains a practising Roman Catholic.

-He is also a supporter of West Bromwich Albion, and regularly attends games.
+He is a supporter of West Bromwich Albion, and regularly attends games.

-He was a victim of the credit crunch in the late 2000s after investing in AIG, losing millions of pounds as a result.
+Skinner was a victim of the credit crunch in the late 2000s after investing in AIG, losing millions of pounds as a result.
 He eventually got most of the money back.

 Skinner stopped drinking alcohol at age 29, having become concerned when he changed from having sherry for breakfast to Pernod.
 He started performing stand-up comedy shortly afterwards.
 He has said that he has never been able to replace the "white heat of joy" he got from alcohol and that his social life has never recovered from stopping drinking.

-In 2019, Skinner told The Times that he had always voted for the Labour Party, but said he would probably vote for the Green Party at the next election.
+In July 2019, Skinner told The Times that he had always voted for the Labour Party, but said he would probably vote for the Green Party at the next election.

 Publications

 Books

 In October 2001, Skinner's autobiography, Frank Skinner by Frank Skinner, was published.
-In August 2009, he released a book centred on his return to stand-up after ten years - Frank Skinner on the Road: Love, Stand-up Comedy and the Queen of the Night.
-In September 2011, The Collected Wisdom of Frank Skinner; Dispatches from the Sofa was published.
+In August 2009, he released a book centred on his return to stand-up after ten years: Frank Skinner on the Road: Love, Stand-up Comedy and the Queen of the Night.

+In 2011, The Collected Wisdom of Frank Skinner; Dispatches from the Sofa was published.
 It consists of his weekly columns for The Times, written from 2009 to 2011.

 In September 2020, he released a book, How to Enjoy Poetry.
-In it, he uses one poem ('Pad, Pad' by Stevie Smith) to explore the art of poetry.

 Skinner, who is a practising Christian, released a book of prayers, A Comedian's Prayer Book, in 2021.